Texas Attorney General faces impeachment over corruption - Breaking Latest News

-Texas Attorney General Ken Paxton is enmeshed in fighting with fellow Republicans that may lead to his downfall

-Influential Texas Attorney General Ken Paxton faces impeachment over corruption.
 A first vote will take place in the US state Congress on Saturday.
-The ultra-conservative Paxton repeatedly took action in court against the policies of US President Joe Biden.

-Influential Texas Attorney General Ken Paxton faces impeachment over corruption.
-A first vote will take place in the US state Congress on Saturday.
-The ultra-conservative Paxton has repeatedly taken legal action against the policies of US President Joe Biden and is close to his predecessor Donald Trump.
+The ultra-conservative Paxton has repeatedly taken legal action against the policies of US President Joe Biden and is his predecessor in office Donald Trump vicinity.

 A parliamentary commission of inquiry on Thursday unanimously passed 20 charges against Paxton on charges of corruption, misuse of public funds, false testimony and obstruction of justice.
 The Attorney General is also the Attorney General of Texas.
 According to the indictment, Paxton pressured his associates to protect a friend and financier from prosecution.